tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

     *The remainder of this lab assumes you are connected to the Windows instance through RDP  and are operating from the Windows instance and not your local machine (except if noted).*

-- Once connected, open a Microsft Edge browser and download the latest version of swingbench.
+- Once connected, open a Microsoft Edge browser and download the latest version of swingbench.

     ````
     <copy>